jit-talukdar/phaser-angular-7/README.md

 # Phaser with Angular 7

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.2.
-> A boilerplate for Phaser and Angular 7 and Phaser Component Library.
+> A boilerplate code for Phaser and Angular 7 and Phaser Component Library.

 ## Requirements
 - Phaser